 Before a Lasting Power of Attorney can be used by your attorney it must be registered with The Office of the Public Guardian (OPG).
 They charge a registration fee of £82 per Lasting Power of Attorney.
-However, there can be an exemption for people who receive certain means-tested benefits, and a 50% fee reduction may be available based on the applicant's financial circumstances or a reduction based on the applicant receiving Universal Credit.
-For details see Office of the Public Guardian fees.
+However, there can be an exemption for people who receive certain meanstested benefits, and a 50% fee reduction may be available based on the applicant's financial circumstances or a reduction based on the applicant receiving Universal Credit.

-Life Interest Trust Wills
+Property Protection Trust Wills